FintechT1-0/backend/README.md

    ```

 4. **Access the documentation**
-   Once the server is running, you can view the automatically generated API documentation at
+   Once the server is running, you can view the automatically generated API documentation at:

    ```
    http://127.0.0.1:8000/docs